stacks-network/docs/src/pages/stacks-wallet/overview.md

 When you send a transaction from the wallet, you are digitally signing a token transfer from your account and broadcasting this to the Blockchain network.
-After the network has received and validated your transaction, tokens will be moved from your account to the specified destination address.
+After the network has received and validated your transaction, tokens will be moved from your account to the specified destination account.
 The transaction will be permanently recorded on the Blockchain and is irreversible.

 ## Large-scale or institutional token holders